 After the chicken is cooked, transfer it to a large bowl and set aside.

-In the same skillet, make the sauce mixture: Turn on medium heat, add garlic, ginger, and 1 tablespoon of olive oil.
+In the same skillet, make the sauce mixture: Turn on medium heat, add 1 tsp garlic, 1 tsp ginger, and 1 tbsp olive oil.
 Stir.

-Continue to add the following ingredients to the skillet successively: 1 tablespoon of cornstarch, soy sauce, honey, and chicken broth (it’s important that it is done in this order, otherwise the sauce will be muddy).
+Continue to add the following ingredients to the skillet successively: 1 tbsp cornstarch, 2 tbsp soy sauce, 1 tbsp honey, and 1/2 cup chicken broth (it’s important that it is done in this order, otherwise the sauce will be muddy).
 Let it simmer and stir frequently until it starts to bubble and thicken.

-Stir apple cider vinegar in and transfer the cooked chicken back into the sauce mixture.
+Stir 1 tbsp apple cider vinegar in and transfer the cooked chicken back into the sauce mixture.
 Stir to coat the chicken chunks evenly.

-Sprinkle in red pepper flakes, chopped scallions, and roasted sesame seeds.
-Finally, add sesame oil and give it one last stir.
+Sprinkle in 1/2 tsp red pepper flakes, 1 oz chopped scallions, and 0.35 oz roasted sesame seeds.
+Finally, add 1 tsp sesame oil and give it one last stir.

 Remove the skillet from the heat.

-Serve sesame chicken over a bed of hot cooked rice and steamed broccoli, sprinkle a few pinches of roasted sesame seeds and chopped scallions on top.
+Serve sesame chicken over a bed of 3 cups hot cooked rice and 10 oz steamed broccoli, sprinkle a few pinches of roasted sesame seeds and chopped scallions on top.
 Enjoy!